 Natural Blood Thinners

 Foods rich in vitamin E are also natural blood thinners.
-A number of oils—such as safflower, corn, olive, sunflower, soybean, and wheatgerm—contain vitamin E. Other foods sources of vitamin E include:
+A number of oils contain vitamin E, such as olive, corn, soybean, and wheat germ.
+Other food sources of vitamin E include:

 - peanut butter